Ed

 Fall Training Events for Rostered Leaders (Professional Boundaries, Cultural Competency, Racial Justice)

-In collaboration with the Lower Susquehanna Synod, United Lutheran Seminary offers training for those rostered leaders who wish to learn more about racial justice, professional boundaries, and cultural competency.
-Register here for both in-person and online opportunities.
+United Lutheran Seminary offers training for those rostered leaders looking for training in racial justice, professional boundaries, and cultural competency.
+Click here for more.

 LtRLiving the Resurrection